surveycto/text-box/README.md

 * Larger text box with customizable size
 * Limit number of characters that can be entered
 * Show character count
-* Set to expand to fit content, just like in fields without field plug-ins.
+* Set to expand to fit content, just like in fields without field plug-ins
-* Set maximum expansion size.
+* Set maximum expansion size

 This field plug-in also inherits functionality from the [baseline-text](https://github.com/surveycto/baseline-text/blob/master/README.md) field plug-in.